-During this course we will focus on the underlying questions and concepts that have shaped research within the social sciences, and more specifically, pedagogical/didactical research.
+During this course we will focus on the underlying questions and concepts that have shaped research within the social sciences, and more specifically, educational research.
 We will start our journey with a retake on the history of science: what has shaped the overall ideas of what gets legitimized as "knowledge" in relation to other forms of knowing and proposing (epistemology) and the nature of our existence (ontology).

-During this course doctoral students are supposed to focus on the course themes and not so much on their own research project since the course aims at developing generic academic competences rather than focusing on the particularities of the doctoral project.
+The course aims at developing generic academic competences rather than on the particularities of the doctoral project.

-The course will focus on questions and original hypotheses concerning overarching phenomena/concepts like society and individuals, language, power, symbols, and knowledge, as well as central phenomena within education like teaching, learning and identity and subject formation.
+The course will focus on questions and original hypotheses concerning overarching phenomena/concepts like "society" and "individuals", "language", "power", "symbols", and "knowledge", as well as central phenomena within education like "teaching", "learning" and "identity" and "subject formation".
 These features are discussed with examples from various theoretical perspectives and methodological traditions.

-A scientific theory can be described as a net of concepts trying to frame and define a particular phenomenon and hence placing various aspects thereof in focus while others will fall into the shadow.
-Within contrasting theoretical and methodological traditions, data is produced and analysis is carried out on individual, intrapersonal, interactional, institutional, overarching historical and societal or conceptual levels (philosophical methods) as well as in the form of analysis of materiality.
-Different forms of knowledge of complex phenomena is construed within these traditions.
-Some traditions describe theory as what comes out of an inductive analysis while others state their philosophical assumptions before they engage in the data production and data analysis.
+A scientific theory can be described as a net of concepts trying to frame and define a particular phenomenon and hence placing various aspects thereof in focus while others will fall into the shadow: Contrasting theoretical and methodological traditions produce data and carry out analysis on individual, intrapersonal, interactional, institutional, overarching historical and societal or conceptual levels (philosophical methods) as well as analysis of materiality.
+These traditions construe different forms of knowledge of complex phenomena.
+Some traditions describe theory as what comes out of an empirical close-up analysis while others state their philosophical assumptions before they engage in the data production and data analysis.

-During the course, we will focus on the relationship between theory, methodology and the analysis of data, and on how these parts of the research process are carried out and represented within different research traditions.
+During the course we will focus on the relationship between theory, methodology and data, and on how these parts of the research process are carried out and represented within different research traditions.
 Finally, we will discuss different forms of analysis and how results are represented, and conclusions are drawn from data in relation to the overall theoretical assumptions confining the phenomena studied.
 This will render us the possibility to critically assess the claims made in different traditions and to examine issues of validity and reliability in relation to research questions in education.